Cubulating Surface-by-free Groups: Graphs of spaces, tight trees and models

 \subsection{Topological building blocks from links: non-separating curves}

-We recall the structure of building blocks from \cite[Section 2.3]{mahan-hyp}.
-Let $i: T \to \CC(S)$ be a tight tree of non-separating curves and let $v$ be a vertex of $T$.
+We recall the structure of building blocks from \cite[Section 2.3]{mahan-hyp}. {The {\bf weak hull} of a subset $Y$ of a Gromov-hyperbolic space $(X,d)$ consists of the union of all geodesics in $X$ joining pairs of points in $Y$.} Let $i: T \to \CC(S)$ be a tight tree of non-separating curves and let $v$ be a vertex of $T$.
 The link of $v$ in $T$ is denoted as $lk(v)$.
 Let $S_v = S \setminus i(v)$.
 Then $i(lk(v))$ consists of a uniformly bounded number (depending only on the maximal valence of $T$) of vertices in $\CC(S_v)$.
-Hence the weak convex hull $CH(i(lk(v)) $ of $i(lk(v))$ in $\CC(S_v)$ admits a uniform approximating tree $T_v$.
+Hence the weak hull $CH(i(lk(v)) $ of $i(lk(v))$ in $\CC(S_v)$ admits a uniform approximating tree $T_v$ { (see \cite{cdp} Chapter 8 Theorem 1 and \cite[p.
+155]{gromov-hyp})}.
 More precisely, \begin{lemma} Let $i: T \to \CC(S)$ be a tight tree of non-separating curves.
-There exists $k\geq 1$, depending only on the valence of vertices of $T$, such that for all $v \in T$ there exists a finite metric tree $(T_v,d_{T_v})$ and a surjective $k-$quasi-isometry\footnote{What we refer to as a $k-$quasi-isometry (resp. $k-$quasigeodesic) in this paper, is usually referred to as a $(k,k)-$quasi-isometry (resp. $(k,k)-$quasigeodesic) in the literature.} Further, $\P_v$ maps the vertices of $i(lk(v))$ to the terminal vertices (leaves) of $T_v$ such that for any pair of vertices $x, y \in i(lk(v)$,
+There exists $k\geq 1$, depending only on the valence of vertices of $T$, such that for all $v \in T$ there exists a finite metric tree $(T_v,d_{T_v})$ and a surjective $(1,k)-$quasi-isometry